geocompx/geocompr/rev.md

 # JAKUB

 - [JAKUB] Another example is that in section 2.2, describing when I might want to use a RasterStack versus a RasterBrick (or vice versa).
 You mention that RasterBricks are faster.
 It seems like the ability to create a RasterStack from a file on disk (as opposed to in memory?) is an advantage of a RasterStack.
 When would this be useful?
 I have a computer science degree and am having a hard time figuring out what the advantage truly is, and I’m sure my students would be harder pressed to figure it out.
-- [JAKUB] A third example is towards the end of section 3.2.3.
-You distinguish data.frame objects from sf objects in the situation of reversing the order of parameters in the left_join function.
-What are the implications of having the sf output versus the data.frame output?
-Why would I want to ensure I choose one over the other.

 # TO DO IN THE FUTURE